bttalisman/design_customization/README.md

 ## Managed Objects

-Each Design Template object is associated with an Adobe Illustrator file.
-A Design Template object encapsulates a description of how customers will be prompted to create their individual versions.
+Each DesignTemplate object is associated with an Adobe Illustrator file.
+A DesignTemplate object encapsulates a description of how customers will be prompted to create their individual versions.
 A template is associated with an OS folder, referred to as its 'working folder'

 Each Version object encapsulates a customer’s specifications of how one particular version is to be created.
 A Version is associated with an OS folder, referred to as its 'working folder'.
 A Version’s specifications are passed along to AI when generating output.